logo

 Contact us

 Wärtsilä’s flexible engine power plants are built to meet this need.
-Capable of starting within minutes and maintaining high efficiency across a wide range of loads, they help utilities stabilise the grid, manage peak demand, and respond quickly to renewable fluctuations.
+Capable of starting within minutes and maintaining high efficiency across a wide range of loads, they help utilities and IPPs stabilise the grid, manage peak demand, and respond quickly to renewable fluctuations.
 At the same time, they create new revenue opportunities by enabling fast, accurate responses in Australia’s dynamic energy markets.

 Australia's energy transition